 Or you may be hoping to try a paediatrician who has been recommended to you by friends or family.

-• Your private hospital has a number of accredited paediatricians to ensure choice and safe levels of paediatric coverage for their newborns.
+Your private hospital has several accredited paediatricians to ensure choice and safe levels of paediatric coverage for newborns.

 Our Associated Paediatricians and neonatologists collaborate to provide reliable 24/7 coverage for newborns.